 - acknowledge the multiple team roles of a data science project

-- extend the core data and modeling phases to first focus on the business problem and to finish with deployment or even operations (note of the data mining processes, CRISP is the only one that touches on these topics).
+- extends the core data and modeling phases to first focus on the business problem and to finish with deployment or even operations

 Data Science Life Cycle Training